kdex/unzalgo/README.md

 - `options.detectionThreshold: number = 0.55`
 A threshold ∈ [0, 1].
 The higher the threshold, the more combining characters are needed for it to be detected as Zalgo text.
 - `options.targetDensity: number = 0`
 A threshold ∈ [0, 1].
 The higher the density, the more Zalgo characters will be part of the resulting string.
 The result is guaranteed to have a Zalgo-character density that is less than or equal to the one provided.
+A target density of `0` indicates that none of the combining characters should be part of the resulting string.
+A target density of `1` indicates that all combining characters should be part of the resulting string.
 #### computeScores(string): number[]
 Computes a score ∈ `[0, 1]` for every word in the input string.
 Each score represents the ratio of Zalgo characters to total characters in a word.